north-io/minikube-launcher/README.md

     Version="0.3.2" task neoon:mini:recreate
 ```

 ### Adding rootCA to Laptop
 To configure the laptop to trust the `rootCA.pem` certificate, follow these guides:
 - **MacOS**: [Guide to install the Securly SSL certificate on Mac OS X](https://support.securly.com/hc/en-us/articles/206058318-How-to-install-the-Securly-SSL-certificate-on-Mac-OSX-)
 - **Windows**: [Guide to import intermediate and root certificates via MMC](https://www.ssls.com/knowledgebase/how-to-import-intermediate-and-root-certificates-via-mmc/)

+### Default Admin User
+If users are not explicitly provided via CLI to the `task` utility, the default user `joe@north.io` with password `12345` is added as an admin of a new deployment.